How will RCEP benefit ASEAN

 What about the non ASEAN members?

 Good as it is Korea will benefit from being able to export its range of electric vehicles (EV) and fuel cells to ASEAN.
-It is definetly strong on automobiles and hydrogen powered trucks.
+It is definitely strong on automobiles and hydrogen powered trucks.

-NZ being a small agricultural country will do well in its exports of diary products provided of course that she downplay her role in the US spansored 5 Eyes Partnership.
+NZ being a small agricultural country will do well in its exports of dairy products provided of course that she downplay her role in the US sponsored 5 Eyes Partnership.
 When it comes to trade issues, it is always good not to play the political nosy parker.